jasonmacduffie/isles-of-maga/story.md

 Orc-aligned racial languages:
 - Orcish, the language of Orcs, but which is commonly used by other Orc-aligned races (Orcish alphabet)
 - Gnollish, the language of Gnolls (Orcish alphabet)
-- Gnomish, the language of Gnomes (Orcish alphabet)
 - Goblinish, the language of Goblins (Orcish alphabet)
 - Koboldish, the language of Kobolds (Orcish alphabet)
 - Ogrish, the language of Ogres (Orcish alphabet)